Tuesday, September 17, 2024

 You will be remembered in my prayers and Masses during the week.
 As you come to mind each day, I will ask the Lord to be gracious to you and to bless you.
 He certainly knows best what each of us needs the most in our lives.

-Please pray for me as I journey into the desert.
+Please pray for me as I once again journey into the desert.
 That is how a monastic retreat is often described—like going into the desert.
 However, don’t forget that when Christ went out into the desert, He encountered various temptations from Satan.
 Spiritual warfare continues.
 Your prayers are much needed and certainly appreciated during this time.

 When I return back to the parish, I hope to be able to share with you some insights, thoughts and experiences that were the fruit of this monastic endeavor.
 I never quite know the outcome.
 All I can do is watch and wait like the monks, seeking Jesus with my whole heart.